preciofishbone/OmniaDocsG2/blocks/related-links/index.rst

 + **Title**: To add a title for the block, type the title here.
 + **Property to store data**: Select property from the list.
 When one block on the page has data connected to a property, that data can be reused in all blocks that uses the same property.
 Page scoped.
 Not mandatory.
++ **Padding**: Add some padding between the block edges and the links list, if needed.

 Layout and Advanced
 ---------------------